LoveDuckie

 4 Minute(s) to read

-Posted 4 years ago Updated 23 months ago 4 Minute(s) to read 0 comments
+Posted 5 years ago Updated 2 years ago 4 Minute(s) to read 0 comments

 This article will be an in-depth guide into how you can seamlessly integrate assembly versioning from continuous integration system by using MSBuild with C# projects (.csproj).
 This article relies on you having some working knowledge of how MSBuild works, including understanding many of the concepts that MSBuild relies on in order to function.